sgraden/vpc/console-tutorial.md

 1. Select an access control list for the subnet.
 Let's select **Use VPC default** to use the default access control list that will be created for this VPC.
 --->
 <!---

+### Subnet range constraint for Beta

+Our current IBM Console UI enforces that customers must pick a subnet prefix from the fixed range.
+This requirement applies only until address prefixes are available in the release, then customer will have the flexibility to add new address prefix pools.

 ## Configuring the access control list

 You can configure the access control list to limit inbound and outbound traffic to the subnet.
 By default, all traffic is allowed.